AlterMannomann/SQL/README.md

 ## The one thing
 If we try to imagine nothing, we fail.
 How else?
 Thinking of dimension n = 0 is almost similar, but we can imagine at least something binary, zero and one, minus and plus.
 We have space for at least one *something* not more, not less.
 Means before we had nothing, lets name it zero and now we have something, lets name it one.
 By creating a dimension n = 0 we inherit a binary concept.
 So plus and minus are also in reach.
 Not in dimension n = 0, but in every following dimension.

-To make it obvious, we put point one, the universe seed at position 0.
+To make it obvious, I put point one, the universe seed at position 0.

-We're playing a little bit god using wish 2 and provide two basic space point structures up to the dimension, we support (you may adjust this to your needs).
+I'm playing a little bit god using wish 2 and provide two basic space point structures up to the dimension, we support (you may adjust this to your needs).
 As we know one, we can build points by adding one to our position and another one for the second position.
 To build a point in different dimensions, we only need two position values, as they will spread with every new axis of every new dimension.

-To respect the one thing, we start the universe seed with one (1, -1) as the only start value for attributes.
+To respect the one thing, I start the universe seed with one (1, -1) as the only start value for attributes.

 ## The Planck thing
 Everything is at level Planck, means we have planck time t = 1 with planck velocity c = 1.
 We can't see what is happening in space points or space point trees.
 We can only observe the result.
 Means we'll may see the energy, wave amplitude and wave length arriving to the next point, but not the wave movement, as we can't look into the point dynamics itself, the reaction between points that form a space point.